Pre-Christmas bus-and-rail strikes dubbed 'heavy-handed' by union rep as train drivers expected to join action

 "But we didn't think it was the right thing to do.
 We took the same stance we took in the public sector pensions strikes a number of years back.

-"We thought the pain to the public, the pain to the public, and the pain to our members, to make a political point would've been a bit heavy-handed.
+"We thought the pain to the public, the pain to business, and the pain to our members, to make a political point would've been a bit heavy-handed.

 "I think we can make the same point to local politicians, to the Secretary of State, via a better, co-ordinated public sector-wide industrial action [on January 18]."